sanchitdilipjain/aws-s3-security/docs/index.md

         aws s3api put-object --key text01 --acl public-read --bucket ${bucket}
        ```

-        Request will fail, as we are trying to access object with acl as public.
+        The request will fail, as we are trying to access the object with acl as public.

         <img src="images/image10.png" class="inline"/>